 Create a grid of squares and list each letter of the alphabet down the left column.
 Across the top row, list different categories like boys’ names, animals, and colors.
 Capture their interest by choosing categories that reflect things they love.

 Take turns filling the grid with words that fit each category and start with the letter in the left-hand column.
 For example, you might write “cat” for pets that begin with the letter C. No worries if your child isn’t writing yet; this still helps teach letter sounds, so they can tell you their answers while you write them down.

 This one’s perfect for preschoolers practicing the ABCs, mastering colors and sorting, and working on memory recall in general for all kids (and parents, too).

 Start by writing a letter on the page, then take turns adding a letter to the beginning or end.
 The trick is, you have to be building toward a word—but the first person to *finish* a word that’s at least three letters long loses!

 You can “bluff”—pretend to be working toward a word without really having one in mind—but if the other person calls you out, they win.
 However, if they ask what your word is and you DO have one in mind, you win!

 This one takes some great critical and creative thinking skills.
 Write words or phrases on small pieces of paper, then fold them up.
 Take turns choosing a phrase and drawing what it says on another paper.
 Stuck for ideas?
 Find words and phrases in magazines and just cut them out.

 Try to get the other players to guess what it is without talking or writing any letters.
-As your child grows, try adding a time limit or a theme, like favorite books.
-We once used a theme of “Harry Potter characters”—tough to draw, but so fun!
+As your child grows, try adding a time limit or a theme, like favorite books, or characters from a movie they love.